Loopless multiterminal quantum circuits at odd parity: Spin-Phase Energy Relation of Multiterminal Dots at Odd Parity

 \section{Spin-Phase Energy Relation of Multiterminal Dots at Odd Parity}

 We present here a minimal model for a multiterminal weak link, treating the phases of the leads as classical variables for now.
 This model is derived in the Supplementary Material, starting from a microscopic description and neglecting contributions from the continuum.
-Similar to previous works on two-terminal devices~\cite{padurariu_theoretical_2010, bargerbos_spectroscopy_2023}, we consider a two-orbital quantum dot with orbitals indexed by $j \in \{0, 1\}$, as depicted in Fig.~\ref{fig:EPRs}(a, b).
-The transport processes include tunneling amplitudes $t_i$ from the dot to the lead $i$ with pairing amplitude $\Delta_i e^{i \varphi_i}$.
-The tunneling includes orbital-dependent spin-orbit effects with rotation angle $\alpha_{ij}$ about the Pauli vector $\vec{d}_i$.
-Our model contrasts with the one developed by Svetogorov, \textit{et al.},~\cite{svetogorov_theory_2025} by avoiding the explicit use of a real-space loop.
-Our model also contains a sufficient number of transport processes to ensure that spin degeneracy occurs only at the time-reversal symmetric points in the phase space.
-We obtain the SPER up to the leading non-vanishing order in perturbation theory, consequently limiting the expressions to the lowest harmonics of the phase difference $\varphi_{ij}=\varphi_i-\varphi_j$ across the superconducting leads $i$ and $j$.
+Similar to previous works on two-terminal devices~\cite{padurariu_theoretical_2010, bargerbos_spectroscopy_2023}, we consider a two-orbital quantum dot with orbitals indexed by $j \in \{0, 1\}$, with corresponding chemical potential $\mu_j$, as depicted in Fig.~\ref{fig:EPRs}(a, b).
+The presence of a second orbital is essential to account for cotunneling processes that lead to spin-orbit splitting of the resulting Andreev states.
+The quantum dot is coupled to multiple superconducting leads with tunneling amplitudes $t_i$ from the dot to the lead $i$ with pairing amplitude $\Delta_i e^{i \varphi_i}$.
+Moreover, every tunneling includes orbital-dependent spin-orbit effects with rotation angle $\alpha_{ij}$ about the Pauli vector $\vec{d}_i$.
+Our model differs from the one developed by Svetogorov, \textit{et al.},~\cite{svetogorov_theory_2025} because it avoids the explicit use of a real-space loop, adding higher-orbital states instead.
+This ensures that the spin degeneracy occurs only at the time-reversal symmetric points in the phase space.
+We obtain the SPER up to the leading non-vanishing order in perturbation theory, consequently limiting the analytic expressions to the lowest harmonics of the phase difference $\varphi_{ij}=\varphi_i-\varphi_j$ across the superconducting leads $i$ and $j$.
 We further separate the SPER $U = U_0 + U_{SO}$, into the spinless term $U_0$ and the spin-dependent term $U_{SO}$ caused by spin-orbit coupling.

-The spinless part of the SPER in the weak-coupling limit, $\emph{i.e.}$ when higher-harmonics are negligible, is the sum of $\pi$-junction potentials for each pair of leads,
+The spinless part of the SPER in the weak-coupling limit ($t_i \ll \Delta_i, \mu_1$), $\emph{i.e.}$ when higher-harmonics are negligible, is the sum of $\pi$-junction potentials for each pair of leads,